UrbsLab/scikit-FIBERS/README.md

 ## Documentation:
-Extensive code documentation about the scikit-FIBERS API can be found [here](https://urbslab.github.io/scikit-FIBERS/skfibers.html) in the guide. (this guide is currently being updated for version 2.0)
+Extensive code documentation about the scikit-FIBERS API can be found [here](https://urbslab.github.io/scikit-FIBERS/skfibers.html) in the guide.

 ## Contact
 Please email Ryan.Urbanowicz@cshs.org and Harsh.Bandhey@cshs.org for any